 - failing to objectively assess and investigate adverse evidence

-- failing to properly advise clients about what will be expected of them when making a claim
+- failing to properly advise clients about what is expected of them when making a claim

 - submitting false or dubious claims in the hope of a settlement without further investigation by the defendant

 Those who conduct cases demonstrating one or more of these features may face regulatory action for breach of our Principles, Standards and Regulations.
 Our investigations involving holiday claims, have included improper links with claims management companies and payment for referrals of holiday sickness claims.
-We are also seeing firms pursuing claims without the proper instructions of claimants.
+We have also seen firms pursuing claims without the proper instructions from claimants.

 You must engage properly with all the merits of your clients' cases.
 Where there is evidence suggesting a claim is false or dubious in some way you must not act for them.
 We are clear that you must not bring cases, or continue with them where there is a serious concern about the honesty or reliability of the evidence (paragraphs 2.2, 2.4 and 2.6 of the codes of conduct for solicitors, RELs and RFLs and 7.1(a) of the code of conduct for firms).
 See further below on dishonest claims.

 - The claim is made some time after the alleged incident

 - There was no report of the claim to the hotel